Key Requirements For The City of El Paso Paving, Excavation, and Monitoring Well Bond

 Who regulates water wells in Texas?

 The Texas Department of Licensing and Regulation is responsible for regulating water wells, from construction to enforcement.
-There are a number of ways that you can find licensed well drillers in your area; the most popular being TDLR's License Data Search page.
+There are several ways that you can find licensed well drillers in your area; the most popular being TDLR’s License Data Search page.

 Is it legal to drill your own water well in Texas?